poli404/pega-pega-wasm/pega-pega-the-game.md

 ## NetPlaying

-- Both players use the arrow keys on their own keyboards to move and shoot with their button X.
+- Both players use the arrow keys on their own keyboards to move and shoot with button X.